12 Licensing

 field in theDESCRIPTION

-to confirm that the package doesn’t contain bundled code (which we’ll talk about Section 4.4).Find all contributors by looking at the Git history or the contributors display on GitHub.
+to confirm that the package doesn’t contain bundled code (which we’ll talk about in Section 12.4).Find all contributors by looking at the Git history or the contributors display on GitHub.

-Optionally, inspect the specific contributions and remove people who only contributed typo fixes and similar22.
+Optionally, inspect the specific contributions and remove people who only contributed typo fixes and similar4.

 Once all copyright holders have approved, make the change by calling the appropriate license function.